 The "Embargo" modal will appear.

-Click inside the "Registration choice" menu.
-Then choose to either make your preregistration public immediately or to embargo it for up to 4 years.
+Choose to either make your preregistration public immediately or to embargo it for up to 4 years.

 If you choose to enter your preregistration into an embargo, the "Embargo End Date" box will appear below the "Registration Choice" menu.